Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ### Validating access tokens

 Before authorizing a user, the access token sent by the user needs to be validated.
-A minimal token validation can be illustrated as follows:
+A minimal token validation can be illustrated as follows, see [index.js](./App/api/HelloUser/index.js):

 ```javascript
 validateAccessToken = async(accessToken) => {